 6. English Ivy

 Native to northern Europe, English ivy (Hedera helix L) is a great plant that can grow as a decorative frame around bathroom mirrors, kitchen cabinets, and fireplaces.
-Particularly loved for its air-purifying qualities, it also adds a botanical feel to any inside space.
+Particularly loved for its air-purifying qualities, it also adds a botanical feel to any indoor space.

 It does a good job of pulling impurities, moulds, and harmful toxins out of the air and into the roots and leaves.
 In summer, English ivy thrives with cool temperatures and light.
 But it doesn’t benefit from direct sunlight.
 Given the right care, it is a relatively easy indoor hanging plant to maintain.
 You can train its aerial roots to climb a moss pole for a stunning look.